Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Opening of suppuration

 This is a standard and fairly common method of surgical treatment, but it has many disadvantages.
-The main one is a relapse soon in 99% of cases.
-During the operation, the following is carried out:
+The main one is that relapse will occur soon in 99% of cases.
+During the operation the following is carried out:

-• the skin over the abscess is dissected;
+• the skin over the abscess is incised;

 • purulent contents are removed;